How to make leash sleeves

 Fabric

 You don't have to use neon-yellow for the rear (and since that color's hard to find, there's more reason to use a different color).
-My favorite color for the rear is in the range of mango, amber, saffron or creamy Orangesicle color.
+My favorite color for the rear is in the range of mango, amber, saffron or a creamy Orangesicle color.
 I think it goes well with the neon-yellow front.
 Something more orange than gold color.
 But, not too orange (like Home Depot orange).
-This is more available than neon-yellow, but still hard to find online because people call it yellow, gold, orange (when those names cover a lot of colors that aren't this).
+This color is more available than neon-yellow, but still hard to find online because people call it yellow, gold, orange (when those names cover a lot of colors that aren't this).
 It doesn't matter since it's the back.
 But, when I find something that's right, I buy as much as they have (or confirm that it's something they can get more of).

 Pre-shrink